justLxy/Watermark/rust/crates/trustmark-cli/README.md

-# trustmark-cli
+# TrustMark CLI

-A CLI wrapper for the `trustmark` crate.
+The Rust implementation includes a CLI wrapper for the `trustmark` crate.

 ## Installation